noahats/noahats.github.io/index.md

 ### 2. **Play It Safe: Manage Security Risks**

 Cybersecurity professionals are constantly assessing how to identify, manage, and reduce risk.
 This course presents many foundational ideas through the lens of risk management.
 Topics include vulnerabilities, threats, impacts, assessments, regulatory frameworks, compliance, business continuity, OWASP, the NIST Cybersecurity Framework, defense-in-depth, least privilege, and SIEM tools like Splunk.
 It also explores human-centered risks such as social engineering and insider threats.
-Industry terminology is introduced and consistently reinforced throughout, helping students become comfortable with the language of cybersecurity as they progress through the program and beyond in the various domains of cyber.
+Industry terminology is introduced and consistently reinforced throughout, helping students become comfortable with the language of cybersecurity as they progress through the program and beyond in the various cyber domains.

 ### 3. **Connect & Protect: Networks**

 Networking is one of the most fundamental aspects of cybersecurity.
 Understanding how computers communicate and exchange data is critical to identifying and mitigating threats.
-This course introduces key protocols such as TCP, UDP, IP, HTTP, and DNS, as well as the roles of ports and packets.
+This course introduces key protocols as TCP, UDP, IP, HTTP, and DNS, as well as the roles of ports and packets.
 Tools like Wireshark and IDS/IPS are used to inspect network traffic.
 The OSI model is presented as a conceptual framework for understanding how network communication works across layers, and security risks at each layer—such as DDoS attacks, spoofing, and sniffing—are discussed.
 While networking can often feel dense or technical, Google presents the material in a digestible and engaging way.

 ### 4. **Tools of the Trade: Linux & SQL**